YaseenTheAnalyst/Football-Insights-Project/README.md

 - FC Barcelona emerged as a dominant team with the most away and home wins between 2008 and 2016.
 - Notable findings include a lack of significant correlation between buildup speed or chance creation and winning percentages, while a slight correlation exists between defense pressure and winning percentage.
+- Marco Rues is the player with the greatest increase in rating between 2008 and 2016.